-The Board shall be guided in its approach to policy making by ensuring adherence to the requirements necessary to provide public education and compliance with the School Act and provincial legislation.
+The Board shall be guided in its approach to policy making by ensuring adherence to the requirements necessary to provide public education and compliance with the Education Act and provincial legislation.
 Further, while reserving unto itself the authority and responsibility to determine and adopt policies, the Board desires to collaborate with the community to carry out this responsibility.
 Obtaining comments from a broad base of stakeholders in the Division community is seen to be essential to ensure the adequacy, suitability and effectiveness of Board policies in ensuring that students have the opportunity to meet the standards of education set by the Minister.

 The Board shall adhere to the following stages in its approach to policy making:

 - The Board, in cooperation with the Superintendent, shall assess the need for a policy, as a result of its own monitoring activities or on the suggestion of others, and identify the critical attributes of each policy to be developed.

 - The Board may develop the policy itself or may delegate the responsibility for development to the Superintendent.

 - The process for the development and review of policies will allow for the participation of interested and concerned groups and individuals as appropriate to their circumstances.